v8/v8.dev/src/blog/regexp-tier-up.md

 For this simple pattern, the RegExp compiler creates 3 bytecodes that are executed for every character.
 On a high level these are:

 1. Load current character.
-2. Check if character equals `'_'`.
+1. Check if character equals `'_'`.
-3. If not, advance current position in the subject string and `goto 1`.
+1. If not, advance current position in the subject string and `goto 1`.

 For our subject string we interpret 17 bytecodes until we find a non-matching character.
 The idea of peephole optimization is that we replace sequences of bytecodes with a new optimized bytecode that combines the functionality of multiple bytecodes.
 In our example we can even handle the implicit loop created by the `goto` explicitly in the new bytecode, thus a single bytecode handles all matching characters, saving 16 dispatches.

-Although the example is made up, the sequence of bytecodes described here occurs frequently in real-world websites.
+Although the example is made-up, the sequence of bytecodes described here occurs frequently in real-world websites.
 We analyzed [real websites](/blog/real-world-performance) and created new optimized bytecodes for the most frequent bytecode sequences we encountered.

 ## Results